tarwn/lessthandot-hugo/blogs/content/posts/2013-11-06-document-your-sql-server-databases.md

 ### **Use Cases**

-Let's start with the database itself – you could add an “Application” property with the name of the application it's tied into.
+Let's start with the database itself – you could add an "Application" property with the name of the application it's tied into.
 For each schema in the database, you can document the purpose of it – was it to support application functionality, for readability, or for security?
-In functions and procedures, comments should explain the “why”, but properties could be added to document the data types and default values for parameters – just in case they accidentally get changed.
+In functions and procedures, comments should explain the "why", but properties could be added to document the data types and default values for parameters – just in case they accidentally get changed.
 If you have a column with a default constraint or a default value, document what it is and why if appropriate.
 If there is a trigger, document why that's necessary.

-These are just a few examples of the “why”.
-Let's look at the “how”.
+These are just a few examples of the "why".
+Let's look at the "how".

 ### Security